Virginia-class submarine: Potential exports

 On 16 September 2021, Australian Prime Minister Scott Morrison announced that Australia had canceled its contract with French shipbuilder Naval Group for 12 Attack-class diesel-electric submarines based on the French Barracuda-class nuclear submarine that were to replace Australia's diesel-electric Collins-class submarines.
-The AUKUS trilateral security pact between Australia, the United Kingdom (UK) and the United States, was announced the same day.
-Under the pact, the US will share nuclear propulsion technology with Australia the same as it has with the UK since 1958 as will the UK.
-The Royal Australian Navy (RAN) would acquire at least eight nuclear-powered submarines armed with conventional weapons to be built in Australia with basic design and key technologies decided by an 18-month research project.
-On 22 November 2021, Australia, UK and the US signed the Exchange of Naval Nuclear Propulsion Information Agreement (ENNPIA) treaty to share classified information about nuclear propulsion.
+The AUKUS trilateral security partnership between Australia, the United Kingdom, and the United States, was announced the same day.
+Under the pact, the US will share nuclear propulsion technology with Australia the same as it has with the UK since 1958, as will the UK.
+The Royal Australian Navy (RAN) would acquire at least eight nuclear-powered submarines armed with conventional weapons with basic design and key technologies decided by an 18-month research project.
+On 22 November 2021, Australia, the UK and the US signed the Exchange of Naval Nuclear Propulsion Information Agreement (ENNPIA) treaty to share classified information about nuclear propulsion.

-In March 2023, AUKUS announced that "in the early 2030s, pending Congressional approval, the United States intends to sell Australia three Virginia-class submarines, with the potential to sell up to two more if needed".
-These submarines will ensure there is no capability gap between when the Collins-class is retired and the introduction of a new class of nuclear-powered submarines SSN-AUKUS.
-AUKUS also announced on the same day, the UK's SSNR submarine design will be renamed SSN-AUKUS and be trilaterally-developed and built in the UK and in Australia.
+On 13 March 2023, AUKUS announced that "in the early 2030s, pending Congressional approval, the United States intends to sell Australia three Virginia-class submarines, with the potential to sell up to two more if needed".
+These submarines will ensure there is no capability gap between when the Collins-class is retired and the introduction of a new class of nuclear-powered submarines, the SSN-AUKUS.
+AUKUS also announced on the same day that the UK's SSNR submarine design will be renamed SSN-AUKUS and be trilaterally developed and built in the UK and in Australia.
 The SSN-AUKUS class "will have a high degree of commonality" with the Virginia-class, including "sharing elements of the propulsion plant, combat system and weapons".

-The first Virginia-class boat is planned to be delivered to the RAN in 2033 and will be a boat that has been in service with the United States Navy.
-The second boat will be delivered in 2036 and the third boat in 2039.
-The first boat of the SSN-AUKUS class for the RAN is to be delivered in the early 2040s and by 2055 five boats are planned to have been built.
-If the SSN-AUKUS build schedule falls behind the RAN has the option of purchasing up to two additional Virginia-class boats.
+The first in-service United States Navy Block IV Virginia-class boat is planned to be sold to the RAN in 2032 and the second in-service Block IV in 2035.
+The third boat to be sold to the RAN, in 2038, will be a new Block VII without the Virginia Payload Module.
+The first boat of the SSN-AUKUS class for the RAN is planned to be delivered in the early 2040s; five boats are planned to be built, with a boat built every three years.
+If the SSN-AUKUS build schedule falls behind, the RAN has the option of purchasing up to two additional Virginia-class boats.